-Final qualifications for post-secondary studies in a subject related to the chosen programme obtained from a non-university higher education institute may be acceptable for integration of school education paths of less than 12 years.
-Certificates from universities regarding the successful completion of Foundation Courses, may also be accepted.
-If you hold a qualification obtained from less than two years of attendance with positive results in a foreign educational system (i.e. during mobility abroad during the fourth year of the Italian Secondary School), you may be allowed to conditionally take the degree programme entrance exams.
-The suitability of such qualifications for admission is assessed individually on the basis of the consistency of the whole educational path with the chosen degree programme.
+Final qualifications for post-secondary studies in a subject related to the chosen programme obtained from a non-university higher education institute may be acceptable for integrating school education paths of less than 12 years.
+Certificates from universities regarding the successful completion of Foundation Courses may also be accepted.
+Suppose you hold a qualification obtained from less than two years of attendance with positive results in a foreign educational system (i.e. during mobility abroad during the fourth year of the Italian Secondary School).
+In that case, you may be allowed to take the degree programme entrance exams conditionally.
+The suitability of such qualifications for admission is assessed individually based on the consistency of the whole educational path with the chosen degree programme.

 YOU CAN CONTACT THE INTERNATIONAL STUDENTS OFFICE (firstname.lastname@example.org) FOR ANY DOUBT CONCERNING THE SUITABILITY OF YOUR QUALIFICATIONS.